krishanthisera/CKS-Challenges/challenge-02.md

 1. `sh`
 2. `ash`

-To acheive that during the pod startup, following configurations should be included to the both pods (`staging-webapp` and `dev-webapp`)
+To achieve that during the pod startup, following configurations should be included to the both pods (`staging-webapp` and `dev-webapp`)
 ```yaml
 startupProbe:
   exec: